Please Note: The pattern is not included with the kit. You can purchase the pattern directly from Carrie Bostick Hoge here.

-As soon as I saw Carrie Bostick Hoge's Branches & Bud sweater in the first issue of Making Magazine: Flora, I knew I had to knit it up.
-I decided to use our Wisconsin Woolen Spun yarn in sport weight and I also decided to use the beautiful undyed natural colors.
+As soon as I saw Carrie Bostick Hoge's Branches & Bud sweater in the first issue of Making Magazine Flora, I knew I had to knit it up.
+I decided to use our Wisconsin Woolen Spun yarn in sport weight and I also decided to use the beautiful undyed natural colors of Quaker Gray and Birch.
 The sweater practically knit itself, it went so smoothly and the pattern by Carrie is beautifully written.
-Since it was such a hit we worked with our local Wisconsin yarn mill and Carrie Bostick Hoge in order to be able to offer the Branches & Buds Barrett Wool Co.
-Sweater Kit!
-You will just love this sweater and kit!

-A little about the sweater now.
-It is worked from the top down with a color work yoke.
+A little about the sweater, it is worked from the top down with a colorwork yoke.
 The color work uses only two colors and follows a very simple chart.
-This would make a perfect first-time sweater or color work project.
+This would make a perfect first-time sweater or colorwork project.
 For more experienced knitters this project will be a breeze.
 The neckline is a bit like a boatneck style and I absolutely love the end result.
-I was considering steeking the sweater to make a cardigan but I decided to leave it as is!

 Determine Your Size